 Recreational towing is allowed ONLY if the driveshaft is removed.
-Towing with the rear wheels on the ground while the driveshaft is connected can result in severe transmission damage which is not covered under the Limited Warranty.
+Towing with the rear wheels on the ground while the driveshaft is connected can result in severe transmission damage.

 Towing - Quadra-Trac I (Single-Speed Transfer Case) 4WD Models

 Recreational towing is not allowed.
 This model does not have a N (Neutral) position in the transfer case.